Category

 How AlertMedia Can Help

 If you’re looking for a panic button app that you and your employees can trust, we’re here for you.
-AlertMedia’s lone worker safety system is designed with these requirements in mind and combines a fully featured mobile app with a quick-to-use interface, available on both iOS and Android devices.
+AlertMedia’s lone worker solution is designed with these requirements in mind and combines a fully featured mobile app with a quick-to-use interface, available on both iOS and Android devices.
 Our 24/7 analyst-vetted threat intelligence system identifies relevant threats and can notify impacted individuals before they encounter trouble.
 Included free is our world-class, dedicated customer success team who makes onboarding and setup a breeze.
 Let us know if you’d like to see it in action!

 2024 Employee Safety Report